datamade/my-reps/README.md

 **Change the instructions in the 'contact' popup for each representative**

 You can change the text that displays when you click the 'Contact' button next to each representative.
-The place to edit that is in `index.html` in the `modalGuts` section.
+Go to the `modalGuts` section in `index.html` and look for 'Add your contact instructions here!'.

 Note that we're using [EJS templates](http://www.embeddedjs.com/) for this part, so mind the template tags.

 **Limit your results to specific levels of government (local, county, state & federal)**